 Report on the Audit of the Financial Statements

-We have audited the accompanying financial statements of InterworldDigital Limited ("Interworld" or" Company") which comprise theBalance Sheet as at March31 2022 the Statement of Profit & Loss (including OtherComprehensive Income) the Statement of Changes in Equity and the Cash Flow Statementfor the year then ended and a summary of significant accountingpolicies and other explanatory information (hereinafter referred to as "Standalone Statements"or "Financial Statements ).
+We have audited the accompanying financial statements of INTERWORLD DIGITALLIMITED ("the Company") which comprise the Balance Sheet as at March31 2022 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year then endedand notes to the financial statements including a summary of significant accountingpolicies and other explanatory information (hereinafter referred to as "the financialstatements").

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the effect of the matters described in the "Basis forQualified Opinion" section below the aforesaid Standalone statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true andfair view in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at 31 March2020the Loss and total comprehensive income changes in equity and its cash flows forthe year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at March 31 2022 and its profit including othercomprehensive income changes in equity and its cash flows for the year ended on thatdate.

 Basis for Qualified Opinion

 1. The past MD Mr Manmohan Gupta had fraudulently shifted the entire business of thecompany including its Intellectual Property to his own entity; consequently there is norevenue from operations during the year.
 The Company is making efforts to get back thisbusiness.

 2. The Company had increased its authorised capital from Rs.
 21 cr to Rs.
 70cr in FY 2010-11 but did not deposit the fee with RoC ; in the meanwhile the feestructure was revised by the Companies Act 2013 and the applicable fee increasedsubstantially.